 How to avoid microaggressions and other no-goes on your first date with a trans woman

-How to make your date with a transgender woman a success
+How to make dating a transgender woman a success

-If you are looking for the best dating experience with someone who is trans, you really need to focus on treating them first and foremost as a real person.
+If you are looking for the best experience dating a transgender woman, you really need to focus on treating them first and foremost as a real person.
 Respect their boundaries and preferences, and make an effort to show them a nice time.

 Depending on the dating site you use, or however you meet her, make sure she understands why you are interested in her.
 Focus on her as a person rather than something base or degrading.